This Intimate Photos Offer A Window Into The Experiences Of 8 Trans People This Year

 Kai Wes (they/he)

-Kai’s favorite trans-supportive organizations: The Okra Project; Legal Defense Fund for Shop Enby; GoFundMe for Fifty Fifty LA
+Kai’s favourite trans-supportive organizations: The Okra Project; Legal Defense Fund for Shop Enby; GoFundMe for Fifty Fifty LA

 How has COVID-19 changed your usual routine?